mrjcgoodwin/MarkupGoogleTranslate/README.md

 [V0.1.5] - "Surgical" override for specific starting language.

+Added public function ```isEnabled()``` to check via API if the module is enabled (useful in conditions for outputting something else in case the module is not enabled, but still installed).

-Also solved an issue on checkbox value/checked data thanks to this [PW thread](https://processwire.com/talk/topic/5995-inputfieldcheckbox-issue/) .
+Also solved an issue on checkboxes value/checked data, thanks to this [PW thread](https://processwire.com/talk/topic/5995-inputfieldcheckbox-issue/) .
 #### MILESTONE - RELEASE CANDIDATE
 ![screenshot](https://github.com/cybermano/MarkupGoogleTranslate/blob/master/ModuleGooglePageTranslate_newmc_V015.png?raw=true)